What is a Moss Wall?

 Although relatively easier to create and maintain than their full living wall counterparts, there are some things to be aware of when creating a moss wall.
 These walls are possible both indoors and out.
 But outdoor elements can cause some issues.
 Thiessen says humidity, heat, and sunlight are the culprits.

 First, if you are putting one outside, it must be out of direct sunlight to avoid being scorched.
 Similarly, moss walls don’t perform well in dry places; they require the same air humidity people do, 40 to 50 percent.
 Heating and air conditioning ducts are also detrimental as they produce blasts of hot or cold dry air.
 “Keep it away from these things and in moist air if you want to preserve its beautiful green color and look,” she says.
 It’s also best to avoid placing them where rain or water can splash them as it may cause the preserved colors to run.
+Sometimes, the finishing touch is some decorative balcony furniture.

 What Are Some Advantages to Moss Walls?